-1957: The movie Don't Knock the Rock, starring Bill Haley & the Comets and Little Richard, premieres in Australia.
-Haley & his group attended the opening.
+1957: The movie Don't Knock the Rock, starring Bill Haley & the Comets and Little Richard, premiered in Australia.
+Haley & his group, who were touring in Australia, attended the opening.
+The movie had premiered in New York City on December 12.

 1961: All signs were that Connie Francis had a big hit.
 "Where the Boys Are" moved from 90 to 42.